How to Host Your Own Olympic Games for the Kids

 What you need: One member from each team (who isn’t afraid of getting everyone wet!).

-How to play: Turn the Olympic dive event on its head: For this game, the water landing with the biggest splash wins.
+How to play: Try this twist on the traditional Olympic dive event: For this pool game, the water landing with the biggest splash wins.

-As a nod to the royal rulers of this year’s Olympic host country, crown the winning team kings and queens for the day—complete with construction-paper crowns or plastic versions from the costume shop.
-They get to decide the dinner menu, pick the evening’s movie rental, and let their loyal subjects (a.k.a. the losing team) handle the chores.
+Don't have gold medals to award for your winning Olympic team?
+Crown the family fitness winners kings and queens for the day—complete with construction-paper crowns.
+They get to decide the dinner menu, pick the evening’s movie to watch, and let their loyal subjects (a.k.a. the losing team) handle the chores.